 All told, 7,000 Oklahomans donated a total of $2.25 million to build laboratories and a research hospital.
 And what began as a two-person operation in 1946 has grown into an internationally recognized research institute.

-OMRF now employs more than 400 staff members who study cancer, heart disease, autoimmune disorders and diseases of aging.
-Their discoveries have yielded hundreds of patents and a pair of life-saving drugs now available in hospitals and clinics around the world.
+OMRF now employs more than 450 staff members who study cancer, heart disease, autoimmune disorders and diseases of aging.
+Their discoveries have yielded hundreds of patents and three life-saving drugs now available in hospitals and clinics around the world.